BielRubio/GameDevelopment_Assignment1/citm_desvj_project_template-L08/README.md

 Obsolete is a basic 2D platformer in which your character is a robot.

 ## Changelog
+Version 1.1:
-Version 1.1: Remodeled all assets from the game (tiles, player, enemy...) and added enemies with pathfinding towards the player.
+-Remodeled all assets from the game (tiles, player, enemy...)
+-Added enemies with pathfinding towards the player.
+-Added enemies to the save/load game state

 ## Key Features